TimS2001/EastSimulation/Readme.txt

 About project

-I devide this project to 2 parts, the thirst about geant4 calculation The second about python analising
+I devide this project to 2 parts, the first about geant4 calculation The second about python analising

 Geant4 part: